A US beginner’s playbook · 2026

 Pillar 5 — iOS apps.
 With AI pair-programming, a non-engineer in 2026 can ship a real iOS app to the App Store.
 Best fit if you like products and don't mind a steeper learning curve.
 The upside per user is higher than any of the above, which is part of why I'm building one myself.

-How to pick the right pillar in one afternoon
+How to pick the right work-from-home pillar in one afternoon

 Most beginners lose six months trying to pick a path.
 I watched colleagues do this when our company was hiring — candidates who'd "explored" five different niches in their last year and built nothing in any of them.
 Here's a faster way.
 Answer four honest questions on paper, then commit for 90 days to whichever pillar scores highest.
 You can always change later, but you cannot change every 30 days — that's how people stay broke.